MLBrank: Pedro Gomez's Top 10 features a lot of young blood

 5. Chris Sale, LHP, Boston Red Sox: Changing the color of his socks from white to red seems to have made Sale ramp up his game to a level many scouts believed was achievable.
 Sale was always viewed as a pitcher who could be elite every time out.
 For whatever reason, he would show flashes of that in Chicago but sometimes revert.
 There have been no steps backward in Boston.
 Sale is pitching as though he's the best pitcher in the American League, which he very well has been this season.
 Some have wilted under the Boston pressure; Sale is thriving off of it.

 4. Clayton Kershaw, LHP, Los Angeles Dodgers: The latest in a long line of truly exceptional Dodgers pitchers very well could be the best one of them all.
 Kershaw's jaw-dropping curveball is his greatest pitch, but then he kicks up his 94 mph fastball and hitters are often left with their legs buckling as they curse themselves walking back to the dugout.
 We are watching one of the absolute best pitchers ever to take the mound.
-If the Dodgers come through your city, it's worth the price of admission, and like those before who can say they saw Kirk Gibson or Sandy Koufax, you, too, can say you saw one of the best ever.
+If the Dodgers come through your city, it's worth the price of admission, and like those before who can say they saw Bob Gibson or Sandy Koufax, you, too, can say you saw one of the best ever.

 3. Nolan Arenado, 3B, Colorado Rockies: The offensive numbers alone are plain crazy.
 He has hit 42 and 41 home runs and had 130 and 133 RBIs, respectively, each of the past two seasons and appears headed toward similar numbers once again.
 Those alone are enough to warrant his inclusion on this list.
 But then, just to kind of show off, he won the Gold Glove at third base in each of his first four seasons.
 One rival scout told me, "I never thought I would ever see anyone come close to what Brooks Robinson was able to do at the hot corner.
 I was wrong.
 This kid is better."